 If a passenger asks you to wait after you arrive to pick them up, let them know you'd be happy to.
-The ride will start automatically 1 minute after you've tapped to arrive so that you'll be compensated for your wait time.
+The ride won't start until you've tapped 'Pick up.'

 If your passenger isn't outside when you arrive, we recommend waiting a minute or two, then giving them a call.
 If your passenger does not answer, wait a little longer until you can mark them as a no-show.
-This option will pop up after 5 minutes on regular and Plus rides, and about a minute and a half on Lyft Line.
+This option will pop up after 5 minutes on standard Lyft and Lyft XL rides, and about a minute and a half on Shared rides.

 The app automatically drops your passenger’s pin in their current location.
 If they move it elsewhere, they get a pop-up notification asking them to confirm it's in the right place.

-Still, some passengers will purposefully place their pin away from their current location — whether to avoid Prime Time, snag a ride outside of a coverage zone, or find a driver who's available — then give you a call and ask to be picked up elsewhere.
+Still, some passengers will purposefully place their pin away from their current location — whether to get a ride outside of a coverage zone, or find a driver who's available — then give you a call and ask to be picked up elsewhere.

 Inaccurate pin drops throw off the system, skewing calculations for Prime Time pricing and heat maps, and can even put you at risk of a citation if you agree to a pickup outside our coverage area.